muhimasri/react-webcomponent/README.md

-# Web Components and React Hooks
+# Web Components and React Hooks Example

 An example code for making a Web Component input element work with React Hooks.
 Please refer to [this article](https://muhimasri.com/blogs/web-components-with-react-hooks/) for a thorough explanation.